 There are times when you will be unable to transfer the property ownership on your own.
 In these occasions you can assign another person the authority through a (POA) power of attorney in UAE.
 Here’s how:

 Step 1: Make the Legal Document.

 Include language that offers the agent you are assigning, in transferring the property that you own in the document.
 Make sure you are very specific in the legal document regarding what your assigned agent will be able to transfer for you.
 If you want to utilize a general power of attorney in giving your agent a broad range of powers, you must include power or authority in transferring property with a title or deed.

 Also Read: Power Of Attorney For Families In UAE

 Step 2: Check with the Local Authorities Regarding Regulations on the Transfer of Property Ownership.

-Check with the local authorities, like the Real Estate Regulatory Authority in the case of real estate, for specific requirements on the sale or transfer of ownership of real estate.
-There are local authorities that have a form which is to be used.
+Check with the local authorities, for specific requirements on the sale or transfer of real estate ownership.
+These local authorities will provide a form.
 If the authorities provide more requirements, make sure you follow directions in completing it.

 Step 3: Provide the Agent with the Original Document and Copies and Have him/her Sign Them.